IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 *   Project Initialization (INIT-001) (6/5/2025) - Initial setup of documentation.
 *   Project Reset & Re-Scaffold (6/5/2025) - Removed initial scaffold due to a Git submodule conflict.
 Re-scaffolded frontend and backend with a clean Git history, ensuring the monorepo is correctly tracked.
 *   Metadata Ingestion Fix (M4-FAQ-001) (6/6/2025) - Resolved an issue where front matter from Markdown documents in `knowledge_base/` was not being correctly ingested.
 Updated `litecoin_docs_loader.py` to use the `python-frontmatter` library for robust parsing, ensuring all metadata is captured.
+*   Data Source CRUD API (M4-DATASRC-001) (6/7/2025) - Implemented a full suite of CRUD API endpoints for managing data sources.
+This includes creating `DataSource` and `DataSourceUpdate` Pydantic models, using FastAPI's dependency injection for database connections, and ensuring that `PUT` and `DELETE` operations maintain data integrity by removing associated embeddings from the vector store.

 ## Links to other relevant documentation
 *   `cline_docs/projectRoadmap.md`